 Italian is often cited as being the major modern language most similar to the Latin of the Roman empire.
 With 85 million speakers worldwide and 67 million speakers in Europe alone, Italian is the second-most-widely spoken native language in the European Union and the British Council has named Italian as one of the ten most important languages to the UK over the next twenty years.
 It is an official language in Italy, Switzerland, San Marino, and the Vatican, with significant communities in many others, including the United States.
 Driven by trade in the Middle Ages, Italian became the lingua franca in much of Europe and the Mediterranean, replacing its predecessor Latin.
 In modern times, loanwords from Italian persist in many languages, especially in areas such as the arts, music, and cooking.

 Prerequisite:

-This non-credit bearing weekly course is intended for Italian language learners who have previously completed a Beginner A1.2 course in the ELP (have completed A1 level) or equivalent.
-You have already covered the 'passato prossimo' tense.
+This non-credit bearing weekly course is intended for Italian language learners who have previously completed a Post-Beginner A2.1 course in the ELP or equivalent.

 Technical requirements:

 -PC, laptop or tablet with camera and microphone